-Show, Don’t Tell Learn to create a picture in your reader’s mind by using active verbs and vivid adjectives.
-These worksheets provide examples and give students the opportunity to practice this writing technique.
+Show, Don’t Tell Learn to create pictures in your readers’ minds by using active verbs and vivid adjectives.
+These worksheets provide examples and give you the opportunity to practice this writing technique.

 Story Arc Discover the eight points of a classic plot.
 It goes through the first stage of “everyday life” to the quest and brings the reader back to the resolution.

 Dialogue Find out how written conversation differs from everyday speech.
 Use it to move your story forward and let people get to know your characters better.